BranSeals/harvest-card/README.md

 ### UML.txt
 To be added soon.
 Will contain a plaintext UML representation of the classes and their relationships that can be used with [PlantText](https://www.planttext.com/).

+### metrics.txt
+To be added soon.
+Contains execution speed and analysis of various data structures used during the Spring semester version of the program (not yet uploaded).

 ## Classes